 MUSC-4100 Music and Spiritual Meaning: (3.0 credit hours) Throughout the history of Western civilization, music frequently has been understood to possess a numinous quality.
 Whether identified as reflecting the Platonic world soul, the Judeo-Christian Creator, the Romantic Sublime, or as the Will, the idea that music seeks to express the inexpressible, the thing longed for but not completely attainable, is a Leitmotif running through the contemplation of music since antiquity.
 This course will interrogate this theme through readings and reflection, and through exploring students' own understanding of this idea.
-Prerequisite: 60 credit hours of university-level studies, including MUSC-1200 and 1210.
+Prerequisite: 60 credit hours of university-level studies, including MUSC-2220 and 2230 or former MUSC-1200 and 1210.